olliechick/VirtualPetsAssignment/README.txt

-VirtualPetsAssignment
+VirtualPetsAssignment och26 spe80

-=== Command Line Version ===
-To run the command line version use the command below from the command line of your choice.
+To run the JAR file, open a terminal and navigate to the current directory.
+Then enter the command below:

-java -jar VirtualPetsCLI.jar
+java -jar VirtualPets_och26_spe80.jar